-At June 30, 2011, the Tensas Parish Sheriff is not involved in any lawsuits.
-The management company has an agreement with the sheriff's office to pay the debt payment on the certificates of indebtedness.
-They have not make the payments for the past to years.
-The legal council is in the process of filing a lawsuit for the amount of the debt service payments, \$76,161.
+At June 30, 2012, the Tensas Parish Sheriff is not involved in any lawsuits.
+The Emerald Management Company was operating the detention center and at that time there was an agreement with the sheriff's office to pay the debt payment on the certificates of indebtedness.
+They did not make the payments for the two years ended 2010 and 2011.
+The legal council is in the process of filing a lawsuit for the amount of the debt service payments in the amount of \$76,161.